 So I have fun with hair.
 I've had curly haired heroes and heroines, long haired heroes and heroines, shorn heroes.
-I've had heroines caught by their hair - Joanna, the heroine in my third Kensington novel, A Knight's Enchantment (due in 2010) is trapped by her long hair while trying to escape.
+I've had heroines caught by their hair - Joanna, the heroine in my third knight novel, A Knight's Enchantment is trapped by her long hair while trying to escape.

 Next time I will have to celebrate the naked scalp.
 That, for me, will be a challenge.
 Here’s Ahhotpe again:

 "He applauded her invention in emerging not from the riverbank but from the Nile itself.
 No other woman would have had the courage to make a path for herself through the tall papyrus, risking the malice of snakes and other riverside creatures.
 When she first appeared, rising from the river with a beating of birds’ wings, sun flashing on her pale hair, even Sekenenre had trembled.
 The waterfowl fluttered around her outstretched hands as though waiting to receive a blessing, then passed in a rush of color straight over Sekenenre’s head."